 Forcefully logging out a user

 Step 1.
-Access the Online Users page.
+Access the Online Users page by doing the following:

 Step 1a.
 In Studio Server, click Advanced in the Maintenance menu or on the Home page.
 A page with all advanced Maintenance features appears.